 These are virtual currencies that are based on fiat money.
 There are several out there, but let’s use USDC, also known as the USD coin.
 (Hey, no one ever said tech nerds had imagination…)

 Anywho, USDC is always 1:1 with the US dollar.
 To keep this coin…stable, it pays a high-interest rate to entice people to buy and hold it.
-This interest rate is usually around 8% depending on your exchange of choice.
+During strong markets, this rate sat at around 8% depending on your exchange of choice.

 If you’re willing to dive into the world of decentralized finance (defi) — which has a bit more of a learning curve — you can buy USD-pegged stablecoins like TerraUSD (UST) and park them in protocols like Anchor Earn, which is basically a defi savings account.